Insights

 How Do These Limits Impact Businesses?

-• Whether their wastewater discharges, either directly or following treatment by the POTW or other treatment facilities, are eventually released to sources that are used for drinking water;
+• Whether their discharges, either directly or following treatment by the POTW or other treatment facilities, are eventually released to sources of drinking water;

-• Whether their discharge contains any of the PFAS compounds that are regulated in their jurisdiction; and
+• Whether their discharges contain any of the PFAS compounds that are regulated within their jurisdiction; and

-• Whether they are likely to be subject to permit conditions limiting the allowable concentration of PFAS compounds in their wastewater discharges.
+• Whether they are likely to be subject to permit conditions limiting the allowable concentration of PFAS compounds in their discharges, emissions, or other operations.

 Conclusion

-The regulation of PFAS substances in drinking water will continue to develop over the next year as additional research is conducted on potential health impacts, and as regulators at both the federal and state levels develop a deeper understanding of the prevalence of PFAS compounds in drinking water and the efficacy of different MCLs.
+The regulation of PFAS compounds in drinking water will continue to develop as additional research is conducted, and as regulators at both the federal and state levels continue to refine their understanding of the presence of PFAS compounds in drinking water and the efficacy of different MCLs.

-For more information on PFAS chemicals, and the regulatory and liability risks that they pose, please visit our PFAS webpage.
-If you have a question about how to manage PFAS risk in any jurisdiction, contact Tom Lee, Bryan Keyt, Erin Brooks, John Kindschuh, or any other member of our PFAS team at BCLP.
+For more information on PFAS chemicals, and the regulatory and liability considerations that they pose, please visit our PFAS webpage.
+If you have a question about how to manage PFAS risk in any jurisdiction, contact Erin Brooks, Jen Dempsey, Christian Bromley, Daron Ravenborg, John Kindschuh or any other member of our PFAS team at BCLP.

 Related Capabilities